alexseitsinger/package-controller/README.md

 pc version
 ```

-To build the newest version.
+To build the current version.
 ```
 pc build (--force)
 ```